wisc-ocampo/Geog575-FinalProject-DOC/data/dataNotes.md

 initial_Countries.topojson
 > no idea, ask Kenz
+> former test. removing file; will remove this note on Tuesday

 MegaCities.csv
 > sounds familiar...
+> former test. removing file; will remove this note on Tuesday

 world.csv
 > google trends data for world interest, including the US